DiyMediaServer

 How to share files without giving hackers or housemates the keys to your kingdom

 You spin up an NFS share and think you’re done.
 Your media server is humming, files are flowing, everything looks perfect.
-But here’s what you probably missed: you just gave every client’s root user complete administrative access to your server.
+But here’s what you probably missed: you handed every client’s root user complete administrative access to your server.
 That “quick setup” you found online?
-It basically handed out master keys to anyone on your network.
+It passed out master keys to anyone on your network.

 Don’t panic.
 We’ve all been there.
-The good news?
-Setting up NFS properly isn’t rocket science once you understand what’s actually happening under the hood.
-Let me walk you through building an NFS setup that’s fast, secure, and won’t make you lose sleep at night.
+Setting up NFS properly isn’t rocket science once you understand what’s happening under the hood.
+Let me walk you through an NFS setup that’s fast, secure, and won’t keep you up at night.

-Use `root_squash` to keep remote root users from becoming your new system admin.
+Use `root_squash` so a remote root user can't become your new system admin.
 Lock down access to specific trusted IPs, not your entire network.
-Always use `sync` because files sitting in memory aren't actually saved files, they're just hopes.
-Never touch `no_root_squash` unless you'd literally give that client machine your banking passwords.
+Always use `sync`, because files sitting in memory aren't saved files, they're hopes.
+Never touch `no_root_squash` unless you'd hand that client machine your banking passwords.
 Get your user IDs sorted across all systems, or use `all_squash` to sidestep the whole mess.

 UGREEN NASync DXP4800 Plus 4-Bay Desktop NAS